Turn on more accessible mode Turn off more accessible mode Skip Ribbon Commands Skip to main content

 1. Select a tree to spray.

-Fill a 5-galllon bucket with plain water and carry it to the tree.
-Do not add pesticide at this time.
+Fill a 5-gallon bucket with plain water and carry it to the tree.
+Do not add pesticides at this time.
 Clip the trombone sprayer hose to your bucket and adjust the nozzle for the desired spray pattern.

 Spray the entire tree, making sure to completely cover all of the branches and leaves (both sides) and the trunk.
 Spray to the point that the liquid is just about ready to run or drip off the tree.